v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 certbot 1.12.0 from Certbot Project (certbot-eff✓) installed
 ```

 The snap executable for `certbot` is in the directory `/snap/bin`, which should be in your execution PATH.
-If you want to make extra sure that `certbot` is executable, then create a symbolic link to `certbot` in your `/usr/bin` directory, which should definitely be in your PATH:
+If you want to make extra sure that `certbot` is executable, then also create a symbolic link to `certbot` in your `/usr/bin` directory, which should definitely be in your PATH:

 ```bash
 ln -s /snap/bin/certbot /usr/bin/certbot